robabrazado/adventofcode2024/README.md

 **End spoilers**

+[Day 43] Having finally gotten past Day 21, I'm now coming back to this part 2, now my penultimate star.
+Contrary to my previous instinct, I don't think I have to *completely* rewrite everything, but I'm definitely going to do some restructuring of the part 1 model to better support part 2.
+At the time of this writing, I have a vague notion of how I want to try to tackle part 2.
+There's a lot of specifics I haven't worked out yet, but I have an idea of what I want the object model to be able to support, so I'm going to start there.

+[Later] I'm checking in a commit for the refit of part 1.
+I've changed the architecture so that Wires no longer keep their own state, so the inputs and outputs only live as long as a Board method call.
+I also moved the parsing into the solver object.
+I don't know why I don't do that more.
+I mean...at first, it was part of my desire to be able to process data as it comes in, as opposed to parsing all the input and holding it all in memory when I didn't have to.
+That was more an academic exercise than a practical one, but it just became a habit, and I don't think it was necessary (or even useful) in many cases.
+In this case, though, there's definitely no gain for processing the input as it comes in, and it helps me keep the Board object clearer of junk, so...yeah.
+Anyway...I retested part 1 with the new architecture, and it's fine, so I'm moving on to part 2.

 ## Day 25: Code Chronicle

 [On day 28] I really phoned it in on this one. :) The solution is not rigorous...it makes lots of assumptions about the input and probably some other stuff, so it's not as generally applicable as I would normally like, but here we are.
 At the time of this writing, I'm 7 stars away from completion.